-Anti-androgens, such as bicalutamide (Casodex®), are a type of hormone therapy that stop testosterone from reaching the prostate cancer cells.
+Anti-androgen tablets, such as bicalutamide (Casodex®), are a type of hormone therapy that stop testosterone from reaching the prostate cancer cells.
 They may be an option if you've already had hormone therapy with injections, implants or surgery (an orchidectomy), which will have lowered the amount of testosterone in your blood.

 If you are already having injections and anti-androgen tablets and your PSA level is rising, your doctor may suggest that you stop taking the anti-androgen for a little while to see if your PSA level falls.
 You may hear this called a ‘withdrawal response’.
 Some men find that their PSA level falls for a few months, or sometimes longer.